Student Code of Conduct

 If you board in an unsafe manner at, to or from school, you may be asked not to bring your board to school.

 All members of the school community shall respect reasonable standards of appropriateness in dress.
 Clothing is not appropriate if it becomes distracting in the learning and working situation.
 Clothing bearing direct or indirect messages or graphics referring to drugs, including alcohol, cigarettes or e-cigarettes, or of a discriminatory, sexual, or violent nature, cannot be worn at school.
-The Principal is given the authority to ask any member of the school community not respecting these guidelines to change into suitable clothing, provided by the office if necessary.
+The Administrator is given the authority to ask any member of the school community not respecting these guidelines to change into suitable clothing, provided by the office if necessary.

 - Students must follow clear and reasonable requests by staff members.
 Students who fail to do so will be considered to be in Direct Defiance of a staff member and will face consequences.